maxbrundev/Overload-Engine/README.md

 We made a game with our engine to demonstrate its capabilities.
 Our game has a complete game loop (Menu, story, cinematic, game, credits).

 ## Source code
-Sources are private, but you can contact me by email to see them: adrien@givry.pro
+Sources are private, but you can contact me by email to see them: maxbrundev@gmail.com

 ## More information
 If you are interested in Overload, you can download our engine and the demo game we made with it on our website:<br>